 Sometimes it happens that the data in the chart are contained in a large range.
 In this case, the individual values significantly different from each other deteriorating chart transparency.
 Smallest values are invisible.
 I will show how to solve this situation.
-I prepared a sample table of sales data.
+I prepared a sample table of sales data for log scale purpose..

 See how to create a chart in the case where the data in the graph differ significantly from each other.
 You must first insert a chart.
 Let's insert a column chart.

 As you can see, it is completely unreadable.
 Two of the product's sales are so large that you can't see the other columns.
+Log scale would solve the problem of visibility.
 So you need to format the data series.
 Click on the data series, right-click and choose Format Axis.